Emmanuel Adebayor: Tottenham Hotspur

 On 25 August 2011, Tottenham Hotspur signed Adebayor on a season-long loan.
 On 10 September 2011, Adebayor scored on his debut against Wolverhampton Wanderers in the 67th minute.
 On 18 September 2011, he scored twice on his home debut in a 4–0 win against Liverpool, his second strike marking the 100th league goal of his senior career.

 Adebayor also provided the assist for Rafael van der Vaart's goal in their 2–1 North London derby win against former club Arsenal on 2 October.
+During that game, Adebayor was subjected to Arsenal fans taunting him about the Togo national football team attack, which he had survived 2 years earlier.
+The attack, which left 3 people dead and 9 others, including two of his teammates, wounded was described by Adebayor as being "one of the worst things I've ever been through in my life".
+During the derby match, the visiting Arsenal fans chanted at him, "It should have been you, it should have been you, killed in Angola, it should have been you."
 He scored his fourth and fifth goal for Tottenham in their 2–0 win against Aston Villa on 21 November, the first with an overhead kick and the second after a mistake from Villa defender James Collins.
 He scored another two goals in Tottenham's 3–1 win over West Bromwich Albion.
 Later on, Adebayor went on to score a further two goals – one a penalty at Stoke City, and one in a derby against Chelsea where the score ended 1–1.

 On 11 February 2012, Adebayor scored on a volley and supplied four assists in the 5–0 win over Newcastle United.
 On 26 February, his 28th birthday, Adebayor converted a penalty against Arsenal to bring Spurs 2–0 up at the Emirates which ended in a 5–2 defeat for Tottenham.
 On 1 April, Adebayor scored two goals in a 3–1 win over Swansea City.
 On 15 April 2012, Adebayor provided an assist for Gareth Bale in Tottenham's only goal in the 5–1 loss to Chelsea in the FA Cup semi-final.
 Adebayor then went on to score goals in back to back games for Tottenham, scoring two against Bolton Wanderers in a 4–1 win at Reebok Stadium and converting a penalty against Aston Villa in a 1–1 draw.